NerdWalletOSS/note-taking/README.md

 This will bind the web server to port 5000 locally.

 ### Node Installation
-As a prerequisite make you have node (min `v6.x`) installed.
+As a prerequisite make sure you have node (min `v6.x`) installed.
 From this directory run `npm install` to install dependencies.

 Then to run the server: `npm start`.